BerndSiemer/HCPBOOK2/Setting_up_Raspberry_PI.md

-#
+# Setting up Raspbian Pi for internal use at SAP

 ## [Prerequisites]
-- Raspberry Pi 3
+- Raspberry Pi 3 (Hint: Raspberry Pi 1 and 2 don't have a WLan module.)
 - Micro SD card (at least 8 GB)

 ## Installing the OS Raspbian on your micro SD card

-1. Put the micro SD card into your laptop
+1. Put the micro SD card into your laptop.
 2. Download noobs for Raspberry PI from [here](https://www.raspberrypi.org/downloads/noobs/).
 3. Follow the installation instructions from [here](https://www.raspberrypi.org/documentation/installation/noobs.md).
 4. Put your SD card into your Raspberry Pi and connect it to the power supply.
 The installation program of noobs should start.
 Follow the instructions.